ion599/optimization/README.md

 Running via Python
 -------------------
+Run the python implementation from the `traffic-estimation/python` directory.

-To run, cd into the `traffic-estimation/python` directory, and run the `main.py` script.
-See these examples:
+To run the main test, see these examples:
 ```
 cd ~/traffic-estimation/python
 python main.py --file data/stevesSmallData.mat --log=DEBUG --solver LBFGS